brakkum/fileshare.brakke.dev/README.md

 I was having issues with uploads of any substantial size, but realized it was due to PHP directives.
 Be sure to set PHP ini directives for `post_max_size`, `upload_max_filesize`, and `memory_limit` accordingly.

+## Deployment

+Running `npm run build` will build the stylesheets to `/public/build/`.
+The site root should be `/public/`.
+When deploying changes, you'll likely need to clear the cache with `rm -rf var/cache/*`.

 ## TODO

 - Don't use the secret in plain text in the URL when requesting a download